MINDFULNESS CREATES HAPPINESS - INTRO

 Mindfulness and presence are elusive concepts for most because society keeps us living at such a hurried pace, we're always focused on what needs to be attended to next.
 As a result, we bring very little awareness to our state of being.

 Awareness is the ONLY catalyst to bring about changes in ourselves and in our life.
 Without awareness our emotional state of mind remains entirely ‘reactive,’ instead of ‘responsive,’ and entirely circumstantial.
-Few discover that their state of mind is NOT of product of circumstance.
+Few discover that their state of mind is NOT a product of circumstance.

 How often do we devote way too much time to certain aspects of our lives only to have other aspects suffer?
 There are many who work themselves to death, only to have their health and relationships deteriorate.
 This imbalance and inability to manage the various aspects of our lives can create so much unnecessary stress for us.